ohanhi/wtf/README.md

 console.log(result); // 123
 ```

 As you noticed, we used `WTF.Funk.Transformations.parseInt`.
 This means you must use `Transformations.parseInt` instead of JavaScript's `parseInt()`.
-This also means we have referentially-transparent versions of all transformations JavaScript is able to do, such as:
+This also means we have referentially-transparent reactive versions of all transformations JavaScript is able to do, such as:

 - `Funk.Transformations.addition`
 - `Funk.Transformations.subtraction`